Provinciale Drentsche en Asser Courant

-The Provinciale Drentsche en Asser Courant was a regional newspaper in Drenthe, Netherlands, published in Assen from 1851 to 1966.
-It was a continuation of the Nieuws- en Advertentieblad voor de Provincie Drenthe (1823–1826) and Drentsche Courant (1826–1851).
+The Provinciale Drentsche en Asser Courant was a regional newspaper in Drenthe, Netherlands, that was published in Assen under various names and owners from 1823 to 2002.
+It was published for the longest time under the name Provinciale Drentsche en Asser Courant, from 1851 to 1966.
+The Provinciale Drentsche en Asser Courant was a continuation of the Nieuws- en Advertentieblad voor de Provincie Drenthe (1823–1826) and Drentsche Courant (1826–1851).
 It was continued as the Drentse en Asser Courant (1966–1992) and Drentse Courant (1992–2002).
-In 2002 the Drentse Courant merged into the Dagblad van het Noorden, a shared newspaper for readers in the provinces Groningen and Drenthe.
+In 2002 the Drentse Courant merged into the Dagblad van het Noorden, a shared newspaper for readers in the Dutch provinces Groningen and Drenthe.

 History

 1823–1851: Nieuws- en Advertentieblad and Drentsche Courant

 On 1 April 1823, the 'provincial printer' of Drenthe, Claas van Gorcum, started in Assen the publication of Nieuws- en Advertentieblad voor de Provincie Drenthe (Dutch for News and Advertisement Paper for the Province of Drenthe).
 First chief editor was Sibrand Gratama.
 The Nieuws- en Advertentieblad was renamed Drentsche Courant (Newspaper of Drenthe) in 1826.

 1851–1966: Provinciale Drentsche en Asser Courant

 On 4 July 1851, the Drentsche Courant became the Provinciale Drentsche en Asser Courant (Newspaper of Drenthe Province and Assen).
 In 1869 frequency of publication increased to daily.